c3g/GenPipes/genpipes/pipelines/methylseq/README.md

 Methyl-Seq Pipeline
 ================

-The GenPIpes Methyl-Seq pipeline now has three protocols.
+The GenPIpes Methyl-Seq pipeline now has four protocols.
  1. bismark
+ 2. gembs
-2. hybrid
+ 3. hybrid
-3. dragen
+ 4. dragen

 The "bismark" protocol uses Bismark to align reads to the reference genome.
 Picard is used to mark and remove duplicates and generate metric files.

+The "gembs" procotol uses GemBS for mapping and methylation and variant calling (http://statgen.cnag.cat/GEMBS/UserGuide/_build/html/index.html).

 The "hybrid" protocl uses [Illumina Dragen Bio-IT processor](https://www.illumina.com/products/by-type/informatics-products/dragen-bio-it-platform.html) and [dragen](https://support-docs.illumina.com/SW/DRAGEN_v310/Content/SW/FrontPages/DRAGEN.htm) software to align the reads to the reference genome.
 All the other steps are common with bismark protocol.
 The "dragen" protocol uses Dragen to align reads to the reference genome, call methylation, mark and remove duplicates.

 Although dragen provides higher rate of mapping percentage with in a very short time duration (approximately three hours compared to 30 hours from bismark), it only accessible through McGill Genome Center cluster Abacus and The jobs cannot be submitted to any of the HPCs from the [Digital Research Aliance](https://status.computecanada.ca/).
 Importantly, the user needs to have permission to submit jobs to Abacus.
 Therefore, other users may continue to use only bismark protocol since it works in all the clusters.